danielmiessler/fabric/README.md

     # Get the base name of the file (i.e., remove the directory path)
     pattern_name=$(basename "$pattern_file")

-    # Unalias any existing alias with the same name
+    # Remove any existing alias with the same name
     unalias "$pattern_name" 2>/dev/null

     # Define a function dynamically for each pattern